home-assistant/core/homeassistant/components/tplink/README.md

 ## Modules vs Features

-The kasa library which this integration depends on exposes functionality via modules and features.
+The python-kasa library which this integration depends on exposes functionality via modules and features.
-The `Module` apis encapsulate groups of functionality provided by a device, e.g. Light which has multiple attributes and methods such as `set_has`, `brightness` etc.
+The `Module` APIs encapsulate groups of functionality provided by a device, e.g. Light which has multiple attributes and methods such as `set_hsv`, `brightness` etc.
 The `features` encapsulate unitary functions and allow for introspection. e.g. `on_since`, `voltage` etc.